mlab817/faqs/src/2022/attached-corporations/sugar-regulatory-administration/why-is-sra-still-implementing-a-scholarship-program-even-if-ra-10931-or-the-universal-access-to-qual.md

 ---
 title: Why is SRA still implementing a scholarship program even if RA 10931 or the Universal Access to Quality Tertiary Education Act is already being implemented?
+sidebarDepth: 2
 ---

 # Why is SRA still implementing a scholarship program even if RA 10931 or the Universal Access to Quality Tertiary Education Act is already being implemented?

+ - The SIDA Scholarship Program under SRA specifically aims to augment the shortage of professionals/technical personnel in the sugarcane industry and covers degree programs in relevant field of discipline, while also prioritizing underprivileged students who are dependents of the sugarcane industry.
+ - Furthermore, the Scholarship Program also includes provisions for stipend, book, and thesis/dissertation allowance, which are not covered by RA 10931.